 So what exactly happens during a marriage vow renewal ceremony?
 Obviously the main thing is saying your vows to each other and this is a great opportunity for you both to really think about what your relationship means to you and how you feel about each other.
 Then you might like to exchange rings again – maybe your same wedding rings which have been engraved with the date of your renewal.
 Or you might like to get some new rings!
 The ceremony could also include special song items and readings by your children, or relatives and friends.

 8. Decide what to do about the gifts

-A celebration of this sort inevitably tends to include some gift-giving, but by now you probably don’t need more kitchenware or items for your home.
+A celebration of this sort where you renew marriage vows inevitably tends to include some gift-giving, but by now you probably don’t need more kitchenware or items for your home.
 So why not share the joy and suggest that your friends make a donation to a charity of your choice.